 Read this post on home canning instructions for more.

-Lacto bacteria, which are naturally found on the surface of food, eat these sugars and produce lactic acid as a result.
+Lacto bacteria, naturally found on the surface of food, eat these sugars and produce lactic acid.

-The acidic, oxygen-less environment prevents bad bacteria from growing.
-So long as the food stays under the brine, it will be protected by the healthy lacto bacteria in the brine.
+The acidic, oxygen-less environment prevents harmful bacteria from growing.
+So long as the food stays under the brine, it will be protected by the healthy Lacto bacteria.

 Lacto-fermentation is as simple as these steps: